Skip to main content

 The easiest and most convenient way to pay your Business Rates is by Direct Debit.

-If you wish to pay by direct debit you must complete a Direct Debit mandate.
+If you wish to pay by direct debit you must complete a Direct Debit instruction.
+You can download this form here or from the link at the bottom of this page.

-You can also make payments online with a debit card.
+You can also make payments online with a debit or credit card.

 The Council operates an automated telephone payment facility for payments by debit or credit card for amounts of less than £4,000.
 This is available 24 hours a day 7 days a week.
 The number to ring is (0161) 7853880.